cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Artwork: Ensure logos present on https://github.com/cncf/artwork
 - [ ] Website: ensure LF footer is there and [website guidelines](https://github.com/cncf/foundation/blob/master/copyright-notices.md#copyright-notices) followed
 - [ ] Website: Analytics transferred to amye@linuxfoundation.org
-- [ ] Adopt a license scanning tool, like FOSSA or Snyk
 - [ ] CII: Start on a CII best practices badge https://bestpractices.coreinfrastructure.org/en

 Things that the CNCF will do or help the project to do: